Super Lawyers

 March 2023 Update

 • March 21, 2023: The U.S. District Judge overseeing all federal lawsuits regarding Gardasil has instructed each plaintiff making a claim to fill out a Plaintiff Fact Sheet.
 What is a Plaintiff Fact Sheet?
 A Plaintiff Fact Sheet is a document used in an MDL class action lawsuit to collect information on the plaintiffs.
 It provides information about the plaintiff, the party making a claim against another party, such as a defendant, and the specific injuries alleged to be connected to the product.
 The purpose of the Plaintiff Fact Sheet is to gather information about the plaintiff’s background, the circumstances of the case, and the nature of the claim being made.
 This information is used by the court and the parties involved in the lawsuit to understand the case better and to make decisions about the best way to proceed.
-The information included in a Plaintiff Fact Sheet can vary depending on the specific case.
-Still, it may include the plaintiff’s name, address, contact information, date of birth, employment history, and details about the claim being made.
+The information in a Plaintiff Fact Sheet can vary depending on the case.
+Still, it may include the plaintiff’s name, address, contact information, date of birth, employment history, and details about the claim.
 This document will provide information about the injuries they experienced after receiving the vaccine and help select a few cases for trial.

 • March 1, 2023: In addition to the Gardasil cases pending in the MDL in federal courts, many Gardasil vaccine lawsuits are pending in California state courts.
-Many of the state court Gardasil cases were filed first, and a group of them were scheduled to go to trial beginning in September of this year.
-Unfortunately, however, all those upcoming trial dates in the California state court cases have now been postponed to September 2024.
+Many of the state court Gardasil cases were filed first, and a group was scheduled to go to trial beginning in September of this year.
+Unfortunately, all those upcoming trial dates in the California state court cases have now been postponed to September 2024.
 This postponement was done to coordinate the progress in the California Gardasil litigation with the MDL schedule.

 February 2023 Update